Joyce Davidson: Career

 Davidson was a young housewife in Hamilton, Ontario when she entered a beauty contest and won $400 and a trip to New York City.
 Her contest victory led to her picture appearing in a few magazines.
 In 1954, CBC Television's new Hamilton affiliate, CHCH-TV opened and Davidson, who had been working in a factory, applied for a job and was hired as an assistant on a cooking show.
 She then began appearing in television commercials on CHCH and then at CBLT in nearby Toronto.
 In 1956, she was hired to fill a vacancy as a presenter and interviewer on CBC Television's Tabloid, a national current affairs program with a light entertainment format and was also a contributor to CBC's Close-Up and On the Scene.

 Davidson caused controversy while the Canadian media was reporting on the tour of the country by Elizabeth II, Queen of Canada, that began on 18 June 1959.
 On that day, Davidson was on a trip to New York City and was interviewed by Dave Garroway on NBC's Today show.
-There, she said on-camera, "Like most Canadians, I am indifferent to the visit of the Queen," and erroneously remarked, "we're a little annoyed at still being dependent."
+There, she said on-camera, "Like most Canadians, I am indifferent to the visit of the Queen," and said, "we're a little annoyed at still being dependent."
 Davidson was lambasted in the Canadian press and by many indignant Canadians for her comment.
 The CBC received angry phone calls from viewers, her show lost sponsors, Conservative Members of Parliament expressed their outrage to Prime Minister John Diefenbaker, and Davidson was suspended from the programme.
 Within a few days, she resigned from CBC's Tabloid series.
 A subsequent Gallup poll showed that 64% of Canadians disagreed with her, although only 48% of respondents considered themselves significantly interested in the royal visit.

 In addition to losing her hosting position on Tabloid, her revenue from doing commercials on Canadian television also dried up and her children were taunted at school.
 According to Here’s Looking at Us: Celebrating Fifty Years of CBC-TV, Davidson also faced public criticism "for telling Pierre Berton in an interview that a woman who was still a virgin at age thirty was 'unlucky.'”
 Chatelaine published an article on Davidson in the summer of 1960 titled "Must I leave Canada?”